-In 1843, John and Caroline Bull settled on 200 acres of land in York Township (outside of current Downsview Park lands) and called their home “Downs View.”
+In 1843, John and Caroline Bull settled on 81 hectares (200 acres) of land in York Township (outside of current Downsview Park lands) and called their home “Downs View.”
 The name was later adopted by the community as “Downsview.”

 Prior to being a Park, this site was a military base.
 Before that, it was an aviation manufacturing centre.
 If you were here nearly a century ago, the air would still be filled with the sounds of planes taking off and landing!

 Pilots back then were looking for flat and open spaces, and Downsview fit the bill perfectly.
 It was the highest point of land between the Don and Humber Rivers, which meant the winds were pretty constant and fog was rarely a problem.
 That’s what attracted the De Havilland Aircraft of Canada to the area.
-In April 1929, the company purchased 70 acres of Downsview farmland next to the railroad tracks.
+In April 1929, the company purchased 28 hectares (70 acres) of Downsview farmland next to the railroad tracks.
 They weren’t just going to fly planes here; they would build them as well.

 Moth Building and Plant 1

 De Havilland’s earliest success was the Gypsy Moth, a two-seater bi-plane used to train pilots.
 If you look to the north of the Park, you can still see the hangar that was used to build the Moths.
 The hangar was built in 1928 and it’s the oldest building on the site.